 I’ve worked in publishing for over two decades.
 I was managing editor and then senior editor at Little, Brown UK, acquiring and publishing many critically acclaimed and award-winning works of fiction and nonfiction.
 Subsequently, as a freelance editor, I’ve worked for many of London’s most notable imprints, including Abacus, Element, Granta, HarperCollins, Little, Brown, Macmillan, Orion, Portobello, Pushkin Press, Random House, Simon and Schuster, and Virago.

-As a tutor at Naropa University’s Jack Kerouac School of Disembodied Poetics in Boulder, Colorado, I taught creative writing and seminars in publishing for MFA and BA programmes on campus and online.
+I was a student and later faculty at Naropa University’s Jack Kerouac School of Disembodied Poetics in Boulder, Colorado, where I taught creative writing and seminars in publishing for MFA and BA programmes on campus and online.
 I learned more than I can ever measure from the many friends I made at Naropa, and gained so much from the wisdom, humour, and creativity I encountered at this pioneering school.

 I have an MFA in Writing and Poetics from Naropa University, an MA in English Literature from University College London, and a BA in American Studies from Hull University.
 As an undergraduate I also studied at the University of New Mexico.